kgriffs/blog/_posts/2012-11-06-python-vs-node-rematch.md

 PyPy performs only slightly better than CPython when using Python's WSGI reference implementation.
 More work is needed to determine whether PyPy would perform similarly to Node.js given a compatible, non-blocking Python web framework.

-Finally, regarding blocking vs. non-blocking I/O frameworks, Gevent demonstrated a clear advantage over WsgiRef in terms of throughput and response time.
-However, Gevent goes to heck when super-saturated judging by the error rates demonstrated by my tests.
+Finally, regarding blocking vs. non-blocking I/O frameworks, Gevent ourperforms WsgiRef in terms of throughput and response time, although not by as much as one might expect.

 <script type="text/javascript" src="/assets/js/python-vs-node-rematch.js" />